mono/website/docs/gui/winforms/porting-winforms-applications.md

 Advanced Guides
 ---------------

--   [Guide: Debugging With MWF](/docs/gui/winforms/debugging-with-mwf/) - Shows how to use the MWF project file from git to debug issues.
+-   [Guide: Debugging With MWF](/docs/gui/winforms/debugging-with-mwf/) - Shows how to use the MWF project file from Git to debug issues.